DevMuneebAhsan/laravel-ecommerce-CRUD-api/README.md

 ## 🎯 Overview

-This project provides a complete backend API for managing users, products, orders, and shopping carts.
+This project provides a complete API for managing users, products.
 Designed for web frontends, mobile apps, and API consumers.

 ## 🛠 Tech Stack